Created by Hugh Lessig

-Author Hugh Lessig, besides being a contributor to this site, is a newspaper reporter himself, in the Richmond, Virginia area, who writes fiction in his spare time–mostly to blow off steam.
+Hugh Lessig, besides being a contributor to this site, is a newspaper reporter himself in the Richmond, Virginia area.
+He writes fiction in his spare time — mostly to blow off steam.
 His stories honor the spirit of the hard-boiled newspaperman, including his hero Kennedy of the Free Press, the hard-drinking reporter created by Frederick Nebel, but add Lessig’s own quirky sense of humour.
+Besides Picasso et fils, he writes about another Foil newshawk, Alamo Barnes, whose adventures take place right about now.
 Great stories, all.
 Now if only you could find ‘em… sadly, many of them appeared originally online, and are no longer available.
 Anywhere.
 Hugh?

 - The Pulp Foil: Tales of Hardboiled Newsmen

 Sadly defunct, this was the home of The Frisco Foil, a newspaper that was dedicated to “Truth and Mayhem–and not always in that order.”
-Here were all of Alamo Barnes‘s adventures, as well as those of Hugh Lessig’s other fictional reporters, including Picasso Smith and Picasso Smith, Jr. A well-done, affectionate tribute to the hard-boiled newshawks of the pulps.
+Here were all of Picasso Smith‘s adventures, as well as those of Hugh Lessig’s other fictional reporters, including Alamo Barnes and Picasso Smith, Jr. A well-done, affectionate tribute to the hard-boiled newshawks of the pulps.
 Too bad it’s gone.